nabbott2008/helloworld/README.md

 # Hello World Helm Chart

-This is a basic demonstration Helm chart
+This is a basic demonstration Helm chart but can double up as a chart to server basic web pages from any docker container.

 ## Pre Requisites: